Selvi Clua

-Selvi Clua Oya (born 29 January 2005), sometimes known as just Selvi, is a Spanish professional footballer who plays as a midfielder for UD Almería.
+Selvi Clua Oya (born 29 January 2005), sometimes known as just Selvi, is a Spanish professional footballer who plays as a midfielder for Portuguese club Casa Pia AC, on loan from UD Almería.

 Career

 Girona

 Born in El Pinell de Brai, Tarragona, Catalonia, Selvi joined Girona FC's youth setup in 2021, after representing Gimnàstic de Tarragona and CF Reus Deportiu.
 He made his senior debut with the reserves on 11 December 2022, starting in a 4–1 Tercera Federación home routing of CE L'Hospitalet.

 Called up to the first team for the 2023 pre-season, Selvi made his first team – and La Liga – debut on 20 August 2023, coming on as a late substitute for Yangel Herrera in a 3–0 home win over Getafe CF.

 Almería

 On 31 January 2025, Selvi joined Segunda División side UD Almería on a five-and-a-half-year contract.
+On 7 January of the following year, he moved to fellow league team CD Mirandés on loan until June.

+On 25 July 2026, Selvi moved abroad for the first time in his career, joining Primeira Liga side Casa Pia AC on a one-year loan, with a buyout clause.

 Personal life

 Selvi's father, also named Selvi, was also a footballer.
 A defender, he spent the most of his career with Nàstic.